-Type of Small Business We Serve
+Type of Small Business

-Self-employed women solo practitioner or you may have a few employees
+Self-employed women solo practitioner or you may have a few employees.

-Aim to create a more just and equitable society.
+You aim to create a more just and equitable society.

-Client Motivation and Commitment
+Motivation and Commitment

-Want to improve personal and business financial circumstances.
+You want to improve personal and business financial circumstances.

 Passive Investment Style

-No one can consistently beat the market.
+You understand that no one can consistently beat the market.

 Nature of Planning Relationship